 Upcoming stories available from receptionist a month in advance of meeting.

 Challenge your mind and learn a new language!
 Volunteer Ilse Garfunkel teaches this course for beginners.
 All are welcome.

 Group gathers to speak in French about a variety of subjects.
 All are welcome.

 Book Club, Third Friday of each month, 10:00 a.m.

 The Newton Senior Center Book Club meets to discuss a book previously chosen.
 The book is listed in the newsletter.
 All are welcome.

-Join us for dinner and an activity at our monthly LGBT get-together.
-All are welcome!
+Join us for dinner and an activity at our monthly LGBTQ get-together.

 Newton Men’s Club Second Thursday of the month: Johnny’s Luncheonette, 30 Langley Road, Newton Centre, 9:30 – 10:30 a.m.